-During the first several weeks, our licensed massage therapist will use a special massage technique to reduce your swelling and discomfort and increase your mobility.
+To reduce swelling and discomfort during the first several weeks, our licensed massage therapist will utilize a special massage technique that can help release fluid and increase mobility.

-Your scars will be red during the initial months, and should lighten in color and flatten within the first year.
-It is important to protect your scars for one year from the sun and tanning beds to prevent them from darkening.
-Scarring is permanent, but hidden under most clothing and bathing suits.
+Initially, your scars will appear red; however, they should lighten in color and flatten over the first year.
+You should avoid direct sun and tanning beds to prevent visible scar tissue from darkening.
+Body lift scarring is permanent, but it can usually can be hidden under most clothing and bathing suit styles.

 Your New Look